chiche-ds/30-Day-Terraform-challenge-/Day1/Submissions/daily-update.md

 # Day 1: Introduction to Terraform and Infrastructure as Code (IaC)

 ## Participant Details

-- **Name:** Akintola Abdulazeez

-- **Name:** William Maina
+**Name:** Olalekan Usman

-- **Task Completed:** Introduction to Terraform and IaC
+**Task Completed:** Introduction to Terraform and IaC

-- **Date and Time:** 05nd Oct 2024 11pm WAT
+**Date and Time:** 27 December, 2024.
+12:38 AM WAT

 ## Additional Notes
+- I have read Chapter 1 of "Terraform: Up & Running".
+- I have watched the required Udemy videos.
+- I have written and published a blog post about today's task.
+- I have made a social media post about today's task.
+- I have updated the daily-update.md file with my details.

-- I learnt about the Rise of DevOps
+- I have created a pull request with all the required details.
-- The importance of IAC
-- How Terraform works in general
-- How Terraform operates in comparison with other IAC tools

-- [Any additional comments or observations about the task]

-## Participant Details
-- **Name:** Utibe Okon
-- **Task Completed:** Introduction to Terraform and IaC
-- **Date and Time:** 11th Oct 2024 23:07 WAT

-## Additional Notes
-- Restarting the challenge for a second time and I plan to actually challenge myself to be consistent.
-The resources are great and this should be fun.
+- here is the link to my article: https://dev.to/stack_dev/what-is-infrastructure-as-code-iac-and-why-its-transforming-devops-17a